jamesfricker/bobcat-sdk/README.md

 ## Codesize savings

 bobcat-sdk is smaller than stylus-sdk.
-Check `examples/` to see a comparison for a few items, and some discussion of the methodology.
+Check `examples/` to see a comparison of a few items, and some discussion of the methodology.

 ## Disclaimer